pserwylo/herri/README.md

  * psycopg2
  * vectorformats
  * simplejson<=2.0.7 (see https://github.com/simplejson/simplejson/issues/37 for biff between simplejson and django devs as to why latest is not suitable)
+ * wadofstuff-django-serializers

+Troubleshooting "Could not find any downloads that satisfy the requirement wadofstuff-django-serializers"

+Your pip installation may refuse to install wadofstuff, because the package maintainers don't host it on pypi.org.
+Even if you `pip --allow-external`, then it can fail because they only have a http:// link, not a https:// link.
+This can be gotten around by giving pip the https link to download: `pip install https://wadofstuff.googlecode.com/files/wadofstuff-django-serializers-1.1.0.tar.gz`.

 PostgreSQL setup
 ----------------